 Xenoblade Chronicles 2 is an outstanding JRPG and one of my favorite games of the year. with a strategic battle system that anyone interested in battle mechanics must examine.
-Battles focus on forcing the player to make quick decisions with risks and rewards keeping players captivated.
-Players feel accomplished and satisfied after achieving goals they dreamed of minutes before.
+Battles force players to make quick decisions with risks and rewards keeping them captivated. feel accomplished and satisfied after achieving goals they dreamed of minutes before.

-While there are several improvements to be made, the battle system is engaging, especially in boss battles near the end of the game, because of the following game design principles:
+While there are several improvements I’d like to make, the battle system is engaging, especially in boss battles near the end of the game, because of the following game design principles:

 - Telescoping Goals – encourage the player to prioritize long-term goals while giving them feelings of progress with short-term goals